chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 The whole thing just feels like a teasing and marketing hype cycle to me.
 After all, if you wanted to do a "surprising reunion", you gotta prep the audience by building up hype before you reveal the big surprise.
 This ensures that the audience is well-informed that something major is about to happen, but at the same time, they can't stretch this for too long or else they'll get burnt out from all the blueballing.
 Releasing merch drops, character mentions, and artworks that evoke the feeling of her absence is a perfect way to do this in a controlled manner.

+## Her resurrection arc might have already been in development
+We've finally received an official confirmation on how long it takes to finish a major game content, such as AQs, in Genshin Fes 2025.
+I've speculated in my [previous post](https://chemistzombie.github.io/2025/08/16/signora-analysis-2.html) that it could take up to 22 months to complete an AQ plot, given how that's how long it took between Signora's first appearance in the game files (CB1.2 in November 2019) and her death in September 2021.
+Turns out, I was virtually right on the money.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">[GenshinFes]<br>Aquaria, the combat designer for Genshin, talks about the time needed to develop one patch version for Genshin Impact<br><br>He also confirmed GENSHIN ANIME is still in the works and it has been going smoothly! <a href="https://t.co/iyE8f0Eecj">pic.twitter.com/iyE8f0Eecj</a></p>&mdash; Rachii荔枝 (@Rachii_Chan) <a href="https://twitter.com/Rachii_Chan/status/2007375300741738692?ref_src=twsrc%5Etfw">January 3, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+According to this interview, shorter versions take around 6 months, while longer ones can take 17-20 months to finish.
+They move back and forth with the concept design and revision pipeline, which means that things are subject to change.

+There's actual in-game evidence of this too.
+"The Little Witch and the Undying Flame", which is a book about Durin, was first seen in 4.7 beta (during 4.6), That was from April 2024.
+Durin himself became a playable character in 6.2, which was in December 2025.
+That's almost a 20-month gap between the foreshadowing of his playability and him becoming playable.
+We use the betas as our reference for starting dates as we can assume that was when they first began the development of the content, not when the final version is out.

+If we assume that the first instance of Signora's pity-baiting under her real name and the merch drops in 6.0 beta are a foreshadowing for her return, then we can expect her being playable as early as 7.2 in December 2026 (almost 17 months later), and as late as 7.4 in March 2027 (20 months later, just like Durin's release).
+Do keep in mind that these are just estimates, as we could only make educated guesses on when the development started based on in-game and marketing hints, so her actual banner may come out earlier or later than these.

 ## Speculations that may or may not be related to Signora
 ### New Bloodstained Knight achievement in 6.3
 There's a new achievement with the release of version 6.3 called "[The Lone Wolf's Memory](https://gensh.honeyhunterworld.com/a_81631/?lang=EN)", which mentions the Bloodstained Knight.
 For those of you who don't know, the Bloodstained Knight was Rostam's student, and Rostam was Signora's lover.
 This appears to be an achievement for completing a quest as it's a hidden one and the description is rather vague, but it's currently unknown if this achievement is part of the unmissable AQ or the more skippable WQ.
 It's also unknown if the quest in question (no pun intended) will involve Signora's or even Rostam's backstory.
 We'll just have to wait until the preload for that.

+(Still no dataminers following up on this on the preload.
+We'll have to wait until release.)

 The achievement's name is rather suspect though, as Rostam's nickname is "Wolf Pup", so I'm willing to bet that this may involve Rostam's backstory at the very least, but I could be wrong.

 <div style="text-align: center;font-size:small"><img width="768" src="/images/signora/bsk.png"/></div>

 ### Unconfirmed dialogue of an abyss invasion in Mondstadt
 Recently, there's been an [unconfirmed (sus) leak](https://old.reddit.com/r/Genshin_Impact_Leaks/comments/1pfexn2/63_mondstadt_npc_dialogue_update_via_seele/) of Mikhail and Lyudmila's updated dialogue about an approaching abyss invasion in Mondstadt.
-This is currently unconfirmed as confirmation for future dialogue content will only be available once the preload is out 2 days before the official release.
+This is currently unconfirmed as confirmation for future dialogue content will only be available once the preload is out 2 days before the official release, and even after the preload is out, no one has actually dumped the specific text map for this just yet.
 However, if true, then this not only would make for a good segue to Dornman Port, but it may even give us more Signora lore crumbs, considering how her transformation into the CWOF was driven by the fact that she wanted to purge the monsters and demons out of grief from the loss of her lover.
 This also reveals that the 10th seat has been empty this whole time, which would further confirm the theory that the alleged "surprise reunion" can't be the currently unknown 10th Harbinger, and that it's likely it would be Signora instead.

 <div style="text-align: center;font-size:small"><img width="480" src="/images/signora/monddialogue.png"/></div>